 Level 3 Digital Technology

 Students will start by reflecting upon their interests and successes of the past years in order to identify an area of interest to them and one which provides an appropriate opportunity to explore a complex digital procedure.
-They will then research and outline the problems they plan to address and present this in the form of a design brief this will state specifically how they plan to implement this procedure.
-Following this a plan and prototype will be developed to the point at which it can be evaluated in the environment for which it was intended and with those it was intended.
+They will then research and outline the problems they plan to address and present this in the form of a design brief.
+The design brief must state specifically how they plan to implement this procedure and how the outcome will perform.
+The prototype must be developed to the point at which it can be evaluated in the environment for which it was intended and with those for which it was intended.
 The prototype may be any of the following:

-Special attention must be paid to a range of appropriate sustainability issues.
+Special attention must be paid to, life span or sustainability of the outcome.
 Once the outcome has been evaluated in an authentic manner a reflective analysis may be written which explains the processes followed and decisions made.
 This will provide evidence for the external standard to be submitted in Term 4.

 Scholarship can also be attempted in all Technology subjects.